pitthexai/ML_Fairness_Explainability_Cancer_Survivability/README.md

 # Machine Learning Fairness and Explainability in Stage-Specific Cancer Survivability Prediction

 This project develops machine learning (ML) models to predict cancer survivability with a focus on fairness and explainability, using data from the SEER program.
-It addresses the need for tailored predictions that consider the different stages of cancer, particularly bladder, breast, and prostate cancers.
+It addresses the need for tailored predictions that consider the different stages of several cancers, particularly bladder, breast, and prostate cancers.

 ## Abstract